Federal Office for the Protection of the Constitution: History

 An indirect predecessor of the federal office existed already in the Weimar Republic from 1920 to 1929, the Federal Commissioner for Monitoring of the Public Order.
 In the course of drafting the Basic Law for the Federal Republic of Germany, the military governors of the Trizone outlined the competences of federal police and intelligence (Polizeibrief of 14 April 1949).
 In accordance with this outline the BfV was established on 7 November 1950.
 At first the BfV was mostly concerned with Neo-Nazism and communist revolutionary activities.
 Soon the BfV also became involved in counter-espionage.

 From the beginning, the BfV was troubled by a number of affairs.
 First, in the Vulkan affair in April 1953, 44 suspects were arrested and charged with spying on behalf of East Germany (GDR), but were later released as the information provided by the BfV was insufficient to obtain court verdicts.
 Then, in 1954 the first president of the BfV, Otto John, fled to the GDR.
 Shortly after that it became public that a number of employees of the BfV had been with the Gestapo during the Third Reich.
 Nevertheless, material on the Communist Party of Germany (KPD) was essential for banning the party by the Federal Constitutional Court of Germany in August 1956.
 Over the years, a number of associations and political groups were banned on the basis of materials provided by the BfV.

 In 1965, the Brown Book exposed that a large number of BfV officers had previously held prominent positions in Nazi Germany.
 Initially dismissed as "Communist propaganda", subsequent historical research confirmed its accuracy to be up to 99%.
 For instance, their head from 1955 to 1972, Hubert Schrübbers, had been a member of the SA, a Nazi judicial prosecutor involved in cases against racially and politically persecuted individuals who were later murdered in Auschwitz, and an SS executioner in occupied France.

+In 1978, the service was responsible for a False flag attack on the Justizvollzugsanstalt Celle.
+GSG 9 operatives detonated an explosive device on a wall of the prison, faking a rescue attempt for imprisoned RAF terrorist Sigurd Debus.
+A public warrant for the arrest of a Klaus-Dieter Loudil was issued shortly afterwards, Loudil had been recruited as undercover agent and the Verfassungsschutz hoped that the rescue attempt for Debus would give him enough credibility to be accepted into the RAF.